mvolkmann/blog/src/php.md

 <img alt="PHP mascot" class="keep-size" src="/blog/assets/php-mascot.png">

-PHP is an interpreted scripting language that is typically used to implement web applications.
+PHP is an interpreted scripting language.
+It is typically used to implement web applications, but can also be used to implement command line scripts.

-It was created by Ramus Lerdorf in 1994.
+PHP was created by Ramus Lerdorf in 1994.
-PHP version 8 was released in November, 2020.
+Version 8 was released in November, 2020.
 A large number of PHP sites continue to use PHP version 5 or older.
 The most popular implementation is the Zend Engine, which is the default PHP interpreter in the Apache server.